sensu/sensu-docs/content/sensu-go/6.2/observability-pipeline/observe-schedule/agent.md

 | deregistration-handler |      |
 -------------------------|------
-description              | Name of a deregistration handler that processes agent deregistration events.
-This flag overrides any handlers applied by the [`deregistration-handler` backend configuration flag][37]. type                     | String environment variable     | `SENSU_DEREGISTRATION_HANDLER` example                  | {{< code shell >}}# Command line example sensu-agent start --deregistration-handler deregister
+description              | Name of the event handler to use when processing the agent's deregistration events.
+This flag overrides any handlers applied by the [`deregistration-handler` backend configuration flag][37]. type                     | String environment variable     | `SENSU_DEREGISTRATION_HANDLER` example                  | {{< code shell >}}# Command line examples sensu-agent start --deregistration-handler deregister

-# /etc/sensu/agent.yml example
+# /etc/sensu/agent.yml examples
 deregistration-handler: "deregister"{{< /code >}}

 <a name="detect-cloud-provider-flag"></a>